-- (2) The path to recovery requires a commitment from adults in this State to address our students cultural, physical, emotional, and mental health needs and to provide them with stronger and increased systemic support and intervention. - (3) It is well documented that trauma and toxic stress diminish a child's ability to thrive.
+- (3) It is well documented that trauma and toxic stress diminish a child's ability to thrive.
 Forms of childhood trauma and toxic stress include adverse childhood experiences, systemic racism, poverty, food and housing insecurity, and gender-based violence.
 The COVID-19 pandemic has exacerbated these issues and brought them into focus. - (4) It is estimated that, overall, approximately 40% of children in this State have experienced at least one adverse childhood experience and approximately 10% have experienced 3 or more adverse childhood experiences.
 However, the number of adverse childhood experiences is higher for Black and Hispanic children who are growing up in poverty.
 The COVID-19 pandemic has amplified the number of students who have experienced childhood trauma.
-Also, COVID-19 pandemic has highlighted preexisting inequities in school disciplinary practices disproportionately impact Black and Brown students.
-Research shows, for example, that girls of color are disproportionately impacted by trauma, adversity, abuse, and instead of receiving the care and trauma-informed support they may need, many Black girls in particular face disproportionately harsh disciplinary measures.

-- (5) The cumulative effects of trauma and toxic stress adversely impact the physical health of students, as well as their ability to learn, form relationships, and self-regulate.
+Also, highlighted preexisting the COVID-19 pandemic has school disciplinary practices inequities in that disproportionately impact Black and Brown students.
+Research shows, for example, that girls of color are disproportionately impacted by trauma, adversity, instead of receiving the care abuse, and and trauma-informed support they may need, many Black girls in particular face disproportionately harsh disciplinary measures. - (5) The cumulative effects of trauma and toxic stress adversely impact the physical health of students, as well as their ability to learn, form relationships, and self-regulate.
 If left unaddressed, these effects increase a student's risk for depression, alcoholism, anxiety, asthma, smoking, and suicide, all of which are risks that disproportionately affect Black youth and may lead to a host of medical diseases as an adult.
-Access to infant and early childhood mental health services is critical to ensure the social and emotional well-being of this State's youngest children, particularly those children who have experienced trauma. - (6) Although this State enacted measures through Public Act 100-105 to address the high rate of early care and preschool expulsions of infants, toddlers, and preschoolers and the disproportionately higher rate of expulsion for Black and Hispanic children, a recent study found a wide variation in the awareness, understanding, and compliance with the law by providers of early childhood care.
+Access to infant and early childhood mental health services is critical to ensure the social and emotional well-being of this State's youngest children, particularly those children who have experienced trauma.

+(6) Although this State enacted measures through Public Act 100-105 to address the high rate of early care and preschool expulsions of infants, toddlers, and preschoolers and the disproportionately higher rate of expulsion for Black and Hispanic children, a recent study found a wide variation in the awareness, understanding, and compliance with the law by providers of early childhood care.
 Further work is needed to implement the law, which includes providing training to early childhood care providers to increase their understanding of the law, increasing the availability and access to infant and early childhood mental health services, and building aligned data collection systems to better understand expulsion rates and to allow for accurate reporting as required by the law.